Disco Elysium: Development

-The game's art, drawn mostly in a painterly style, was led by Aleksander Rostov, while the game's soundtrack was written by the English band British Sea Power.
+Influences and inspirations

+The game's art, drawn mostly in a painterly style, was led by Aleksander Rostov, while the soundtrack was written and recorded by the English band Sea Power (at the time of the game's publication, known as British Sea Power).
+Members of ZA/UM were longtime fans of the band, and approached the group directly to request the use of their music in Disco Elysium.
+The band agreed to produce the soundtrack, contributing a mix of original compositions and instrumental remixes of previously released songs.
+Several tracks from Sea Power's discography were reworked for the game's soundtrack.
+"Smallest Church in Sussex", from their 2003 debut The Decline of British Sea Power, was adapted into "The Smallest Church in Saint-Saëns".
+"Up Against It" from the 2012 EP2 became "Whirling-In-Rags, 8 AM".
+"Red Rock Riviera" from the 2012 documentary soundtrack From the Sea to the Land Beyond was reworked as "Instrument of Surrender".
+Two tracks from their 2017 album Let the Dancers Inherit the Party, "Wants to Be Free" and "Praise for Whatever", were transformed respectively into "Burn, Baby, Burn" and "The Insulindian Miracle".
+"Cleaning out the Rooms" from the 2011 album Valhalla Dancehall was remixed into both "Detective Arriving on the Scene" and "ZA/UM".
+The track "Tiger King" from the 2009 Man of Aran soundtrack was also remixed but retained its original title.
+Additionally, the name of the in-game hostel-cafeteria Whirling-in-Rags is derived from a lyric in the song "Hail Holy Queen" from the 2013 album Machineries of Joy.

 The voice-acting cast includes metal musicians Mikee Goodman of SikTh and Mark Holcomb of Periphery.
-The original release also had voice-acting by Dasha Nekrasova of the cultural commentary podcast Red Scare and four of the hosts from the political satire podcast Chapo Trap House, but these would later be replaced in The Final Cut.
+The original release also had voice-acting by Dasha Nekrasova of the cultural commentary podcast Red Scare and four of the hosts from the political satire podcast Chapo Trap House; these would later be replaced in The Final Cut.

-ZA/UM cited several works that influenced the writing and style of Disco Elysium.
+In a Steam post published in January 2020, ZA/UM cited several works that influenced the writing and style of Disco Elysium.
 One major influence is the 1999 video game Planescape: Torment, which, like Disco Elysium, features an amnesiac player character, heavily emphasises dialogue, and is rendered isometrically.
-The television show The Wire was also used as an influence for the game's working class setting, while Émile Zola's writings shared stories on the misery of human life that narrative writer Helen Hindpere said they felt resonated within the game.
-Other works that influenced Disco Elysium included the video game Kentucky Route Zero; television shows True Detective and The Shield; the literary works of Dashiell Hammett, China Miéville, and the Strugatsky brothers; and artists Rembrandt, Ilya Repin, Jenny Saville, Alex Kanevsky, and Wassily Kandinsky.
-The creators have also said that their work owes a lot to the Estonian urbanist poet Arvi Siig: "Without his modernism, Elysium – the world the game is placed in – would not be half of what it is," Kurvitz said while accepting the Estonian President's Young Cultural Figure annual award for 2020, adding that Siig's vision of an international, radical and humanist Estonian culture lives on in Disco Elysium.
+The television show The Wire was also used as an influence for the game's working class setting, while Émile Zola's writings shared stories on the misery of human life that narrative writer Helen Hindpere said she felt resonated within the game.
+Other works that influenced Disco Elysium included the video game Kentucky Route Zero; television shows True Detective and The Shield; literary references include Émile Zola’s Germinal, Dashiell Hammett’s The Glass Key, China Miéville’s The City & The City, and the Soviet sci-fi authors Arkady and Boris Strugatsky.
+For visual references, the developers mentioned painters Rembrandt, Ilya Repin, Jenny Saville, Alex Kanevsky, and Wassily Kandinsky.